jacksonrayhamilton/esm2cjs/README.md

 }
 ```

-You can customize which files will be compiled by adding a `.esm2cjs` file to
+You can specify which files will be compiled by adding a `.esm2cjs` file to your
-your package root.
-This file contains a newline-delimited list of file globs,
+package root.
+This file contains a newline-delimited list of file globs, e.g. a
-e.g. a `.esm2cjs` file like:
+`.esm2cjs` file like:

 ```
 *.mjs